ryhled/traefik-docker-letsencrypt/README.md

 Deploy it by running: docker stack deploy -c ./docker-compose.yml traefik-services where 'traefik' is the name you want your stack to be deployed as (tip: change network prefix in compose file as well if you change).

+You can download the acme.json file by running the command ´docker cp {containerId}:/acme.json .´